Music Career Finder

 As legendary Guitarist and Composer Frank Zappa said, “Art is making something out of nothing, and selling it.”
 Original compositions are indeed intellectual property and can earn money through licensing or sale.
 Aspiring Composers and Songwriters should develop the professional know-how to legally protect their works and earn money from them.

-We have covered this topic in previous articles on how to copyright and publish your music, how to sell your music on iTunes, or stream for profit on services such as Spotify.
+We have covered this topic in previous articles on how to copyright and publish your music or stream for profit on services such as Spotify.
 In this article, I will focus instead on the creative aspects of composing and writing your own music, based primarily on Western styles of popular and classical music.

 Frequently Asked Questions About Composing Music